 What will you do?

-How will you learn?
+How will I learn?

 Class sessions which involve lectures and demonstrations.
 Interactive learning using IT and the virtual learning environment (VLE).
 Learners are supported and encouraged to develop independent learning techniques.

-How are you assessed?
+How am I assessed?

 The production of a portfolio of evidence is crucial.
 Assessment involves the writing of essays, reports, examinations, research and giving group and individual presentations.
-This Course is brand new for 2017-18!

 This qualification is awarded by One Awards.